guifel/nocust-client-doc/README.md

-The funds will not be transfered back to bob's address instantly.
+The funds will not be transfered back to Bob's address instantly.
 A wait of between 36h and 72h is needed (again one full round), to check how much time is left before the withdrawal can be confirmed the function `getBlocksToWithdrawalConfirmation` can be used:

 ```typescript
 const blocksToConfirmation : number = await lqdManager.getBlocksToWithdrawalConfirmation(bob)